What to Consider When Selecting a Recruiting Agency

 6) Candidate Quality

-Because an engaged recruiter has worked to establish a comprehensive understanding of the clients’ needs, they can expect to see only the most qualified and most well suited candidates.
+Because an engaged recruiter has worked to establish a comprehensive understanding of the clients’ needs, they can expect to see only the most qualified and most well-suited candidates.
 The recruiter knows they do not need to compromise quality for speed (the recruiter will not skip steps in order to try and beat out another firm for the fee!)

 7) Shared Risk

 The client and recruiter share the accountability for a successful hire.
-The client has made an upfront investment with a willingness to partner and communicate effectively.
+The client has made an upfront investment with a willingness to partner and communicates effectively.
 The recruiting firm will not receive full payment unless they deliver the “right” candidate.
 Keep in mind, once you have hired the candidate, this candidate will become off-limits to the successful firm (meaning the recruiting agency will not headhunt this person again as long they are employed by you).
 Using multiple search firms will not give you this peace of mind.
 The firm that did not place your candidate will likely begin to headhunt from your organization.